11 Kingdom Come Deliverance 2 tips and tricks to help you serf on

 5. Build three loadouts to match the game's playstyles

-6. The Masterstrike is a game-changer attack
+6. The Masterstrike is a combat game-changer attack

-One of the early abilities you can learn is the Masterstrike, taught to you by a travelling swordsman called Tomcat.
-You can find him at the Nomad's Camp west of Bozhena's house, and after meeting a few criteria, he'll teach you the Masterstrike, a special counter-attack.
+One of the early combat abilities you can learn in KCD2 is the Masterstrike, taught to you by a travelling swordsman called Tomcat.
+You can find him at the Nomad's Camp west of Bozhena's house and, after meeting a few criteria, he'll teach you the Masterstrike, a special counter-attack.
 It can only be done with swords, but it's incredibly powerful and fairly easy to pull off, deflecting an opponent's strike and hitting them with a follow-up attack that often leaves them vulnerable to even more follow-up attacks.
 If you're focusing on swordplay, this skill should be an early priority.
 Frankly, we think that most of the Kingdom Come Deliverance 2 best weapons are longswords, and their ability to use the Masterstrike is part of the reason why.

 7. In combat, try to keep opponents in a line

-Fighting is a lot harder when there's more than one enemy to deal with, so your best option in fights with several people is to try and control them - so you only have one at a time to deal with.
+Fighting is a lot harder when there's more than one enemy to deal with, so your best option in fights with several people is to try and control their placement - so you only have one at a time to deal with.
 Back away so they fall into a line to follow you, have Mutt attack one of them to keep him distracted, and stay agile - if you get surrounded, you're probably going to die.

 8. Potions don't just heal and cure you, they can make certain challenges easier